What parameter should I measure and why?

 Mean power is the average rate of doing work over the concentric lift phase tconc

 There is no doubt that peak power is a very popular measure in much of the published literature relating to power measurement in athletes.
 But why is this?
 It is certainly a much simpler measurement to take, just read the highest value on the power curve.
-In fact this is often the reason quoted in research methodologies(1), it is simpler and quicker than manually marking up the concentric lift phase of each individual rep - but is it the best measure to reflect the performance of the jump?
+In fact, this is often the reason quoted in research methodologies(1), it is simpler and quicker than manually marking up the concentric lift phase of each individual rep - but is it the best measure to reflect the performance of the jump?

-Often too, only a single rep is studied for the same reason, this is too time consuming.
+Often too, only a single rep is studied for the same reason, this is too time-consuming.

-This means that the performance of the athlete being studies is being boiled down to a single sample of a single effort - simply because, due to limitations in the measurment technology used, this is the easiest measure to make!
+This means that the performance of the athlete being studies is being boiled down to a single sample of a single effort - simply because, due to limitations in the measurement technology used, this is the easiest measure to make!
 The literature actually suggests that mean values of multiple reps are a better measure(2).